mimemo/FitFrameToPage_doc/README.md

 ![icon](./img/icon.png)

 ## About

 ![preview](./img/a.png)

-This InDesign UXP plugin adjusts selected text or image frames to fit the page, margin, or bleed, streamlining workflow and improving productivity.
+This UXP plugin for InDesign adjusts selected text or image frames to fit the page, margin, or bleed, streamlining workflow and improving productivity.

 Users simply select the frame and press the button corresponding to the desired adjustment.